5 cybersecurity safety tipsThis content is categorized as:

 Access to the internet has changed the way businesses and their customers interact.
-The convenience and speed of transactions, access to personal, financial and business accounts, and for many of us, the availability of information have made the internet indispensable for modern businesses and everyday life.
+The convenience and speed of transactions, access to personal, financial and business accounts and the availability of information have made the internet indispensable for modern businesses and everyday life.

-Steve Kozman, Chief Information Security Officer at Athene, shares some insights: "With the internet's speed and convenience come new threats and risks.
+But, with the internet's increased speed and convenience can come new threats and potential risks.
 Businesses such as Athene have implemented strong controls to ensure interactions with our customers and business partners are secure.
 However, the business side is only half of the equation.

 Here are several recommendations and tips from the Cybersecurity & Infrastructure Security Agency on how to protect yourself on the internet.